Quantized mixed tensor space and Schur-Weyl duality: Introduction

-In this paper, we generalize the results of \cite{bchlls,kosudamurakami,leduc} for a very general setting.
-Let $R$ be a commutative ring with $1$ and $q\in R$ invertible.
-Let $\mathbf U$ be (an integral version of) the quantum group over $R$, which replaces the general linear group in the quantized case.
-Let $\mathfrak{B}_{r,s}^n(q)$ be a certain $q$-deformation of the walled Brauer algebra defined by Leduc \cite{leduc}.
-In \cite{dipperdotystoll}, we gave an alternative, combinatorial desription of this algebra in terms of knot diagrams.
-This algebra acts on mixed tensor space $V^{\otimes r}\otimes {V^*}^{\otimes s}$ where $V=R^n$ is the natural $\mathbf U$-module.
-Let $S_q(n;r,s)=\mathrm{End}_{\mathfrak{B}_{r,s}^n(q)}(V^{\otimes r}\otimes {V^*}^{\otimes s})$ be the centralizer algebra of the action of $\mathfrak{B}_{r,s}^n(q)$.
-We call $S_q(n;r,s)$ the \emph{rational $q$-Schur algebra}.
-The main result of this paper states that $S_q(n;r,s)$ is the image of the representation of $\mathbf U$ on $V^{\otimes r}\otimes {V^*}^{\otimes s}$.
-So far, this was only known for $R=\mathbb{C}$, $q=1$ and $R=\mathbb{C}(q)$.
-In these cases, the algebras act semisimply on the mixed tensor space, so it suffices to decompose this module into irreducible modules.
-We show that the rational $q$-Schur algebra is free over $R$ and determine an explicit combinatorial basis.
-This generalizes the result of \cite{dipperdoty}, which gives a basis for infinite fields with $q=1$.
+In this paper, we generalize the results of \cite{bchlls,kosudamurakami} for a very general setting.
+Let $R$ be a commutative ring with $1$ and $q\in R$ be invertible.
+Let $\mathbf U$ be (a specialized version of) the quantum group over $R$, which replaces the general linear group in the quantized case.
+Let $\mathfrak{B}_{r,s}^n(q)$ be the $q$-deformation of the walled Brauer algebra defined by Leduc \cite{leduc}.
+Here we use a specialized version of the multi-parameter version of \cite{leduc} which acts on mixed tensor space $V^{\otimes r}\otimes {V^*}^{\otimes s}$ where $V=R^n$ is the natural $\mathbf U$-module.

-The other part of Schur-Weyl duality for mixed tensor space is also true, and was shown in \cite{dipperdotystoll}: the centralizer algebra of the $\mathbf U$-action on mixed tensor space is generated by $\mathfrak{B}_{r,s}^n(q)$.
-To show that result, we used the well-known duality between the Hecke algebra $\mathcal{H}_{r+s}(q)\cong \mathfrak{B}_{r+s,0}^n(q)$ and the quantum group $\mathbf U$ on tensor space $V^{\otimes r+s}$.
-This paper now completes the proof of Schur-Weyl duality for mixed tensors.

-The main problem to show this part of Schur-Weyl duality is that it is a priori not clear that the centralizer algebra of $\mathfrak{B}_{r,s}^n(q)$ is $R$-free of rank independent of the ground ring $R$.